 In what circumstances might an employee make a claim of victimisation under the Equality Act 2010?

-Broadly speaking, an employee can make a claim of victimisation if he or she is subjected to a detriment because he or she has made, or supported, a complaint of discrimination.
+Broadly speaking, an employee can make a claim of victimisation if they are subjected to a detriment because they have made, or supported, a complaint of discrimination.

 Under s.27 of the Equality Act 2010, victimisation occurs when a person (A) subjects another person (B) to a detriment because B has done a protected act or A believes that B has done, or may do, a protected act.
-There is no need for B to compare his or her treatment with someone who has not done a protected act.
+There is no need for B to compare their treatment with someone who has not done a protected act.

 The following are protected acts: